Abhi79171/optima-assignment/data-engineering/datapipeline/solution/README.release.md

 ##  How to Test It Publicly (Postman or Curl)

-To allow external devs to test the Lambda + S3 setup:

 ### 1. Upload Input Files (Public S3)

 Use `PUT` or `POST` to upload `races.csv` and `results.csv` to input folder in S3 bucket.